rdnaidu/github/_posts/2018-10-06-writing-ordered-junit-tests-with-io-operations-using-temporal-coupling.md

  two choices:

  1. Independent tests: Create a test for creating a folder and other for creating a file.
 Then our aforementioned test that does what the other 2 before do and something else.
-Most of test libraries like JUnit fail tests independently, so when the test for creating the file fails then all others that do that same functionality fail as well.
+Most of test libraries like JUnit4 fail tests independently, so when the test for creating the file fails then all others that do that same functionality fail as well.
 In such case, you have to figure out that the failing feature is the one related to the simplest test of all failing ones: because it has the minimum common functionality among them, so that functionality must be what is failing, i.e. creating a file.